tomyRomero/sparks/README.md

 ## New Features and Contributions

-Future updates may be focused on these new features that I have in mind:
+This project is open source and contributors are welcomed Future updates may be focused on these new features that I have in mind:

 ### 1. Post Search